 Cells that express more than a single IGH/TRB/TRD or a single IGK/IGL/TRA/TRG chain are regularly observered as allelic exclusion is never complete and its efficiency is rather low for loci like TRA.
 Such dual-expressing cells can technically be accommodated in the current AIRR Schema as an individual Cell object can link to more than two rearrangemts and to more than a single Receptor.
-In the case of two potential receptors, both MAY be created as an objects, if the general annotation rules are met (i.e., the direct or indirect presence of reactivity information) for each of them.
-Note that the annotation of cell-based reactivity information is currently not supported for dual-expressing cells, in this case additional information confirming the reactivity of one of the receptors would be required.
+In the case of two potential receptors, both MAY be created as objects, if the general annotation rules are met for each of them.
+Note that the annotation of cell-based reactivity information is handled by the Cell Reactivity Schema (Experimental) object.